Stephanie Launiu is a Native Hawaiian lifestyle and cultural writer. She has a degree in Hawaiian Pacific Studies. She

 Many merely think of Hawai'i as the 50th state of the United States—a place where the weather is sunny all year long and there are hula dancers, beaches, luaus, surfers, and TV shows featuring women in bikinis, white sand shorelines, and waterfall backdrops.
 However, there's so much more to this land than what is depicted in pop culture.

 This article will go far beyond what you thought you knew about Hawai'i.
 Read on to discover more about the relationship between the U.S., Hawai’i, and its native people.
-Even in the 21st century, the relationship is a complicated one that a majority of people have not learned about.
+Even in the 21st century, the relationship is a complicated one that a majority of people have not yet learned about.

 - Native Hawaiians are a race of people.